 As long as I was wearing a layer light enough to be carried in my backpack, I was set!

 Footwear deserved its own applause here.
-My sneakers took me all over Tokyo and gave up on a hike on Mount Kurama in Kyoto, from then on I got myself a converse which worked on saving my feet for the rest of the trip.
-A little tip, shop your shoes from Japan!
-They are amazing quality and very reasonable prices!
+My sneakers took me all over Tokyo, and it finally gave up on a hike on Mount Kurama in Kyoto.
+From then on, I got myself a Converse, which worked on saving my feet for the rest of the trip.

 I was delighted with how comfortable I was the entire trip and how easy it was to go through all the temperature changes!